chriskzn/angular_training_cert_dev/README.md

 ##### Other Considerations
 - If you see the data-test attribute anywhere in the boilerplate don't remove it.
 - Mini.css is preinstalled with the default config.
 It might be helpful for you, if you want to have some styles (not required)

 ##### Example of Finished Application
 This is an example of what the functionality should look like for the completed exercise.
 If you’d like to mimic this style, feel free to do so, but it is not required.

+## Coding Challenge
+### Highlight a Specific Movie in the List on Mouse Over
+#### Challenge Description
+In this challenge, we want to highlight movies on mouse over by changing their background color to gold.
+We want to use a custom directive to do so.

+##### Requirements
+- Edit the provided src/highlight.directive.ts
+- Add a way for the directive to add the CSS class highlight to its host element on mouse over (such CSS class is already defined in styles.css)
+- - 💡 HINT: Review our self-study content on host bindings and host listeners

+- Add a way for the directive to remove the CSS class highglight from its host element on mouse out
+- Apply the directive on your MovieItemComponent

+##### Other Considerations
+- If you see the data-test attribute anywhere in the boilerplate don't remove it.

+##### Example of Finished Application
+This is an example of what the functionality should look like for the completed exercise.
+If you’d like to mimic this style, feel free to do so, but it is not required.

+## Coding Challenge
+### Create Pipes to Improve Budget and Duration Formatting
+#### Challenge Description
+In this challenge, we want to display movie budgets as follows using a custom pipe:

+- If the budget is "175", render it as "$175 million"
+- If the budget is a range such as "175-200", render it as "$175 to $200 million"
+- Then create another custom pipe to format the movie duration so that "92" is displayed as "1h 32min"

+##### Requirements
+- Edit the provided src/pipes/million-dollar.pipe.ts
+- Implement the transform method to format input values as defined in the challenge description:
+- - If the budget is "175", render it as "$175 million"
+- - If the budget is a range such as "175-200", render it as "$175 to $200 million"
+- - 💡 HINT: Not sure how to parse strings in Javascript?
+Take a look at string.split()

+- Add your pipe to the template of movie-item.component.ts and ensure the movie budgets are displayed as required
+- Edit the provided src/pipes/min-to-duration.pipe.ts
+- Implement the transform method to format input values as defined in the challenge description:
+- - "92" must be displayed as "1h 32min"
+- Add your pipe to the template of movie-item.component.ts and ensure the movie durations are displayed as required
+- - 💡 HINT: This challenge can make use of a lot of modern Javascript features covered in the Javascript section of our training (template strings, ?? operator, and more)

+##### Other Considerations
+- If you see the data-test attribute anywhere in the boilerplate don't remove it.

+##### Example of Finished Application
+This is an example of what the functionality should look like for the completed exercise.
+If you’d like to mimic this style, feel free to do so, but it is not required.